CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - object
-- documents: The Documents instance to which the PersistedDocument belongs.
+- documents: The Documents instance to which the persisted document belongs.

 --